 How do I get my rental property on Places4Students.com?

 Posting a rental property on Places4Students.com is quick, simple and convenient.
 Refer to the link 'Creating a Rental Listing' for a step-by-step guide.

 What if my property is rented and my listing is still online?

 Your listing can be taken offline in two easy steps:

 Select 'My Listings' and click 'Rented' under the listing.

 I have submitted my rental property listing and it's not online.
 Why?

 After you submit your rental listing for processing, it must be reviewed by a Places4Students staff member before being posted online.
-Listings are posted hourly during our business hours, and daily during weekends and holidays.
-All edits to online listings are processed the same way.
+Listings are posted hourly during our business hours, and once daily during weekends and holidays.
+All edits to online listings are processed during these hours as well.